Self-Hosted GitHub Runners on Spot Instances

 The open source jit-runners project provides:

-- Lambda function (Go) for webhook handling and instance provisioning
+- Three Lambda functions (Go) for webhook handling, instance provisioning, and cleanup

 - GitHub App configuration guide

-The deployment guide is in the repository README.
+Both Terraform and CloudFormation deployment guides are in the repository.
 Setup takes about 30 minutes if you have AWS credentials and GitHub App access.